 Withdrawals from Class by Veterans

-Students receiving VA educational benefits may adjust their schedule during the Drop/Add period.
-After the Drop/Add period, students will have to notify the school’s VA Certifying Official before they will be allowed to be withdrawn for any course(s).
+Students receiving VA educational benefits may adjust their schedule during the drop/add period.
+After the drop/add period, students will have to notify the school’s VA Certifying Official before they may be withdrawn for any course(s).